 Data subjects have the right to restrict the processing of their personal data due to a legitimate reason.

 ■ Right to data portability

-Data subjects have the right to obtain, from the subject concerned, a copy of his/her processed data, which allows the data subject to continue using his/her personal information.
+Data subjects have the right to obtain, from the subject concerned, a copy of their processed data, which allows the data subject to continue using their PI.

 ■ Right to withdraw consent